Request Assistance

 Seal with the Grandfamilies & Kinship Support Network: A National Technical Assistance Center logo above the word

-Bridge Meadows is not kin-specific, although most of the adoptive parents living at Bridge Meadows are kin caregivers and are raising sibling sets of three to four children.
+Bridge Meadows is not kin-specific, although most of the foster and adoptive parents living at Bridge Meadows are kin caregivers and are raising sibling sets of three to four children.
 Recognizing the unique way Bridge Meadows provides intergenerational support for children, caregivers, and older adults through intentional housing, programming, and therapeutic services, the Grandfamilies & Kinship Support Network is thrilled to designate Bridge Meadows as an exemplary program.

 Eligibility for Services and Intake